chrismo80/Is/README.md

 }
 ```

-You could even implement your own `ITestAdapter`, that simply exports the `Failure`s to json for further analysis tools.
+You could even implement your own `ITestAdapter`, that simply exports the `Failure`s to json for further analysis tools depending on your use-case.